-Calcium is one of the four macronutrients in soil.
-Calcium is crucial for plant growth and makes plants less susceptible to diseases and pests.
+Calcium is one of the secondary macronutrients in soil.
+While not required in the quantities of nitrogen, phosphorus, and potassium, calcium is crucial for plant growth and makes plants less susceptible to diseases and pests.
 But when it comes to calcium, more is not always better.
 Too much calcium in your garden soil can go hand in hand with a high pH, which means the soil is too alkaline, which then affects the absorption of the macronutrients contained in other fertilizers.

 The way to determine whether you need to add calcium to your soil is a professional soil test.
 It is different from a simple pH test that you can do at home.
 A professional soil test analyses both the calcium level and the pH of your soil.
 Professional soil tests such as those offered by a state Cooperative Extension also will tell you exactly what to add to the soil, and in which amounts.

 Keep in mind that in a living plant, calcium moves from the root tips upwards throughout the plant with water via transpiration.
 That’s why sufficient watering is always important.
 Once calcium has reached its destination, such as new, young tissue or tips, it will stay put.

 The calcium level in your soil does not say anything about how much of it can actually get absorbed by plants.

 A key term for the calcium absorption of soil is Cation Exchange Capacity (CEC).
 Imagine the soil like a storage tank of plant nutrients for calcium and magnesium.
 CCEC is the relative ability of the soil to absorb and hold a particular nutrient in the form of cations or positively charged ions.
 Knowing this, the questions whether your plants are getting enough calcium, and what you can do if they aren't, are directly connected to the CEC level.
 It is also linked to the pH of your soil; soils with a higher pH level usually contain more available calcium.